calebcharris/DM-Helper/README.md

 easily access, and change stored data.
 Users can press Ctrl + F to use select browsers search feature and find notes faster.

-## To Run

-Install Node.js

-Windows: Run Install.bat and then users can run the program anytime with Start.bat.
-MacOS users navigate to the DM-Helper build folder in terminal and run <code>npm install serve</code> then users only need to write <code>serve -s build</code> anytime to run the program, then type the given url into an internet browser.

-To run the devolopment version on MacOS/Windows open a terminal/powershell and navigate the main project folder and run <code>npm i</code> then Windows users can just run the startDev.bat file and on MacOS users only need to run <code>npm run start</code>.
-After this if users wish to run the development version again they only need to run startDev.bat on Windows and <code>npm run start</code> on MacOS.

 ## To use

 # Rolling mechanic